 The procurement profession, more than ever, has the opportunity to add value to their organizations, but without a concentrated effort to advance technological abilities within procurement personnel, the true digital revolution of the procurement function cannot take place, no matter how sophisticated your eProcurement software.

 The world is dominated by technology, and procurement is no exception, with departments getting to grips with AI, big data and blockchain.
-Procurement and supply chain professionals are in an influential position, with access to huge amounts of valuable data that can provide extensive and powerful insights into the markets their corporations are operating in – but in order to utilise that data, they need to be able to capture it and understand it.
+Supply chain professionals are in an influential position, with access to huge amounts of valuable data that can provide extensive and powerful insights into the markets their corporations are operating in – but in order to utilize that data, they need to be able to capture it and understand it.